 However, in the EP’s wake, several bands obviously studied the “acoustic Alice” sound, and scored hits with compositions that sounded like copies from the Jar of Flies sessions.
 Case in point, Days of the New’s “Touch, Peel and Stand”, Staind’s “It’s Been Awhile”, Godsmack’s “Touché”, Puddle of Mudd’s “Blurry”, and Seether’s “Broken”, among others.

-Twenty-five years since its original release on January 25, 1994, Jar of Flies remains a gripping listen — which is quite an accomplishment, as it was done so largely acoustically and on the spot.
+Since its original release on January 25, 1994, Jar of Flies remains a gripping listen — which is quite an accomplishment, as it was done so largely acoustically and on the spot.